-I am a postdoctoral researcher at the Department Computational Social Science at GESIS – Leibniz Institute for the Social Sciences and a former lecturer at the Institute for Web Science and Technologies at University of Koblenz-Landau.
+I am a postdoctoral researcher at the Department of Computational Social Science at GESIS – Leibniz Institute for the Social Sciences and an adjunct lecturer at the Institute for Web Science and Technologies at the University of Koblenz-Landau.

 I received my PhD from Umea University in 2015.
 I have written my thesis entitled “Tightly Knit: Spreading processes in temporal networks” under the supervision of Prof. Petter Holme and Prof. Martin Rosvall.

 During my PhD and postdoc I have carried out several international collaborations and research visits, including visiting researcher at Keio University (Oct.
 2018), Integrated Science Laboratory (Icelab), Department of Applied Mathematics and Computer Science (DTU) and ISI foundation.